CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 # Use Intersight UI to Delete IKS Policies

-Select each of the following policies and delete:
+Select all the IKS policies and delete:

 ![](intersight-04-iks-hello-images/poldel.png)